 Released in September 2025, the Agriculture and Land Sector Plan is one of six sector plans supporting the Net Zero Plan.
-It outlines agriculture’s role in Australia’s broader transition to net-zero emissions by 2050.
-It provides a roadmap for reducing emissions, enhancing carbon storage, and repairing nature.
+It outlines agriculture’s role in Australia’s broader transition to net-zero emissions by 2050 and provides a roadmap for reducing emissions, enhancing carbon storage, and repairing nature.

 The plan outlines three core strategic objectives: